Rezana20/bd4h-group-project/project_draft/code/ReadMe.md

    d. store transformed data at each stage - DONE

-2. Perform patient similarity calculation
+2. Perform patient similarity calculation  - DONE

    a.
 Calculate using the similarity distance explained in the paper- DONE